-Try Reducing Your Alcohol Intake
+Reduce Your Alcohol Intake

-Incorporate more foods into your diet that are high in fatty acids: fish, especially salmon, walnuts, flax seed, etc. Fatty acids are crucial to healthy skin because they boost collagen and cell production below the skin's surface.
+You are what you eat.
+The quality of food you eat and the types of foods you consume affect the health and look of your skin.
+Incorporate more foods into your diet that are high in fatty acids such as fish (especially salmon), walnuts, and flaxseed.
+Fatty acids are crucial to healthy skin because they boost cell production below the skin's surface, reinforcing the skin barrier and reducing inflammation.
 Think of it as nourishing your skin from within.

 Start Your Day With Vitamin C

-Never Skip Moisturizer
+Never Skip Cleansing